langchain-ai/langchain/docs/use_cases/question_answering.md

 - [QA With Sources Notebook](../modules/chains/index_examples/qa_with_sources.ipynb): A notebook walking through how to accomplish this task.
 - [VectorDB QA With Sources Notebook](../modules/chains/index_examples/vector_db_qa_with_sources.ipynb): A notebook walking through how to do question answering with sources over a vector database.
 This can often be useful for when you have a LOT of documents, and you don't want to pass them all to the LLM, but rather first want to do some semantic search over embeddings.
-- [Semantic search over a group chat with Sources Notebook](../modules/chains/index_examples/semantic-search-over-chat.ipynb): A notebook that semantically searches over a group chat conversation.

 ## Additional Related Resources